terrazzoapp/terrazzo/docs/src/pages/docs/guides/modes.md

   <figcaption>GitHub’s settings allow not only light and dark modes, but alternate color themes for color blindness.</figcaption>
 </figure>

-GitHub’s Primer design system has 5 color themes: _Light default_, _Light high contrast_, _Dark default_, _Dark high contrast_, and _Dark dimmed_ (shown above).
+In this screenshot of GitHub’s dashboard you’ll find 5 color themes: _Light default_, _Light high contrast_, _Dark default_, _Dark high contrast_, and _Dark dimmed_ (shown above).
 How might that be represented in tokens?

+_Note: since this guide was written, GitHub has since added additional color modes.
+But since that doesn’t change the concept, we’ll stick with the older (simpler) example for the purposes of illustration._

 Consider the `red` and `white` colors in the system.
 Whereas `red` has a different value for each mode, `white` is an absolute value that doesn’t change.
 One way to represent that may be: